crytic/building-secure-contracts/not-so-smart-contracts/substrate/arithmetic_overflow/README.md

     }
 ```

-The sender of the extrinsic can exploit this vulnerability by causing `update_sender` to underflow and artificially inflating their balance.
+The sender of the extrinsic can exploit this vulnerability by causing `update_sender` to underflow, which artificially inflates their balance.

 **Note**: This toy example has additional issues like the fact that that there is no check whether the `sender` has enough tokens to transfer `amount`.
 However, for the sake of simplicity, this example is sufficient.

 # Mitigations
-- Use `checked` or `saturating` functions for arithmetic operations that should not overflow.
+- Use `checked` or `saturating` functions for arithmetic operations.
     - [`CheckedAdd` trait](https://docs.rs/num/0.4.0/num/traits/trait.CheckedAdd.html)
     - [`Saturating` trait](https://docs.rs/num/0.4.0/num/traits/trait.Saturating.html)